Nervosys/Botnix/docs/packages/ibus.section.md

 The `ibus-engines.typing-booster` package contains a program named `emoji-picker`.
 To display all emojis correctly, a special font such as `noto-fonts-color-emoji` is needed:

-On NixOS, it can be installed using the following expression:
+On Botnix, it can be installed using the following expression:

 ```nix
 { pkgs, ... }: {